Your setup for food photography starts with light. Photography can’t happen without it. Photography is painting with

 Lighting is the most important lesson in photography.
 So if you feel overwhelmed with all the things you need to learn, this is crucial.
 If you can master it, you’ll produce beautiful imagery.

-In this lesson, we will look at the basic setup for food photography you need, plus get you introduced to a few lighting concepts.
+In this lesson, we will look at the basic setup for food photography, plus introduce to a few basic lighting concepts.

 This is all you need to get started.